 Extrapelvic Not Rare, Inc.

-Do you know endometriosis is a body-wide disease?
+Did you know endometriosis is a body-wide disease?

 Do you, or someone you know, have endometriosis in locations outside of the reproductive tissues?